vanessaxuuan/tp/docs/DeveloperGuide.md

 > ```

-GitHub and Telegram objects instantiated with null inputs have a value of "" Here is a snippet for the constructor of Telegram, GitHub also have a simillar format
+GitHub and Telegram objects instantiated with null inputs have a value of "" Here is a snippet for the constructor of Telegram.
+GitHub also have a similar format
 ```aidl
 public Telegram(String telegram) {
     if (telegram == null) { //if telegram is empty it will exist as an empty string